-Disaster assistance from income for 9 months and application of one-third reduction for 6 months for certain victims of disasters.
+1976 (Public Law 94-331, enacted June 30).
+Disaster assistance from income for 9 months and application of one-third reduction for 6 months for certain victims of disasters occurring between January 1, 1976, and December 31, 1976.

+(Public Law 94-566, enacted October 20).
 Any assistance based on need (including vendor payments) made to or on behalf of SSI recipients, which is paid and wholly funded by state or local governments.